blazexnz/blazexnz.github.io/prompt-library/readme.md

 4. Save your prompt
 5. Use search or filters to find prompts later
 6. Tap **Copy** to instantly copy a prompt

 ---

+## Importing & Exporting

+### Export Library
+1. Press the **⋯ menu**
+2. Select **Export JSON**
+3. Your full prompt library downloads as a backup file

+### Import Library
+1. Press the **⋯ menu**
+2. Select **Import JSON**
+3. Choose a previously exported backup file

+The app will:
+- Add brand new prompts automatically
+- Skip identical prompts
+- Detect modified prompts and ask whether to:
+  - Keep the current version
+  - Restore the backup version

+Imports use a merge system, not a full sync.
+Existing prompts stay untouched unless you choose to replace them.

+---